-A defect management for storage devices is disclosed, which may be used in connection with shingled magnetic recording (SMR).
-SMR uses bands, consisting of tracks, separated by guard regions.
-The replacement of a defective sector may be attained by placing a guard region onto the physical location of the defective sector.
-Depending on the embodiment, the boundaries of the bands and corresponding guard regions may be shifted.
-The portion of the disk surface which is necessary for the guard regions may simultaneously function as a spare sector area for defective sectors without additional space requirements.
-In at least one embodiment, an additional guard region reduces the write amplification, and in other embodiments, guard regions are placed onto tracks with an elevated number of primary defects.
+A selective band management scheme for storage devices is disclosed that may be used in connection with shingled magnetic recording (SMR).
+SMR uses bands consisting of tracks separated by guard regions.
+The replacement of a defective sector may be attained by selecting a suitable guard region and by displacing the selected guard region onto the physical location of the defective sector.
+The boundaries of the bands may be shifted.
+The portion of the disk surface that is necessary for the guard regions may simultaneously function as a spare sector area for defective sectors without additional space requirements.
+In at least one embodiment, guard regions are selectively placed onto tracks with an elevated number of primary defects by means of an optimization algorithm.